Zeneric09/Proper-Comic-2024/README.md

 and this: [Reshade](https://reshade.me/) and [download/use this reshade comic preset](https://pastebin.com/4qZic6cr).

-also this: [sa essential pack](https://www.mixmods.com.br/2019/06/sa-essentials-pack/) - put in root folder. delete III.VC.SA.WindowedMode.asi and III.VC.SA.WindowedMode.ini (installed with shells mod causes crashes), and replace widescreenfix and silent patch with links provided below, and [replace modloader.ini with this](https://pastebin.com/Yq7wpCn0).
+also this: [sa essential pack](https://www.mixmods.com.br/2019/06/sa-essentials-pack/) - put in root folder. replace widescreenfix and silent patch with links provided below, and [replace modloader.ini with this](https://pastebin.com/Yq7wpCn0).

 [widescreen fix](https://thirteenag.github.io/wfp#gtasa) - replace sa essential pack's widescreen fix and delete the sa essential pack's HOR + script.